 We will include discharges from wellboats in our normal compliance assessment work from the point of transfer onwards.
 This will include checking compliance with permit conditions and reporting on the volumes discharged and on compliance.

-During 2021, we plan to transfer all exiting marine finfish farms onto our new Finfish Aquaculture Regulatory Framework.
+During 2022 and 2023, we plan to transfer all exiting marine finfish farms onto our new Finfish Aquaculture Regulatory Framework.
 This will involve replacing existing permits with our new finfish farm permit.

 For farms with an existing permission to discharge bath treatment medicine residues, the new permit will provide the operator with the option to make the discharge directly from the pens or via a wellboat at the farm.
 The current limits on the quantity of medicine residues that can be discharged, including via a combination of discharges from a wellboat and directly from the farm’s pens, will not change.
 Once the new permit is in place, a separate wellboat permit will no longer be required and will be revoked.